-Tucked away on peaceful hill in the town of Daraga lies an Old spanish colonial church that is considered as one of the most beautiful churches in the Philippines.
+Tucked away on a peaceful hill in the town of Daraga lies an Old Spanish colonial church that is considered as one of the most beautiful churches in the Philippines.
 The Daraga Church in Daraga Albay is also known as the Our lady of the gate or the church of Nuestra Senora de la Porteria.

 Built in 1773, Cagsawa found it as a temporary shelter as their church was buried under the volcanic debris during the last eruption in 1814.
-This church is a true sign of crowning glory when it comes to religious architectures that is located in Albay.
+This church is a true sign of crowning glory when it comes to religious architecture that is located in Albay.

 Daraga Church: A historical treasure in Albay

 This Church is located on a bustling town right above the top hill and has been standing there as a true sign of resilience and unwavering faith of Bicolanos.
-The Church building is proudly declared as a National treasure and goes through a restoration work to maintain the beauty of this religious structure.
-In the past, the church became a headquarter during the second world war by Japanese army as it has a very cool temperature and is located at an elevated and strategic location.
+The Church building is proudly declared as a National treasure and goes through restoration work to maintain the beauty of this religious structure.
+In the past, the church became a headquarter during the second world war by the Japanese army as it has a very cool temperature and is located at an elevated and strategic location.

 The renovation of the interiors makes it even more popular among the visitors and the locals as it makes the church look quite good and clean.
-Towards the left of the church you can see some life size statues of popular saints.
+Towards the left of the church, you can see some life-size statues of popular saints.

 Though the exterior has been eroded due to continuous exposure, the architectural details are still intact.
-To prevent it from regular exposure the outer was coated with lime stone so that the future generation can still see the beautiful facade of the church.
+To prevent it from regular exposure the outer was coated with limestone so that the future generation can still see the beautiful facade of the church.
 The protective coat not only makes the church look new but saves it from further degrading.

-The church is a gift from the Franciscan missionaries to Daraga and the legacy continue to attract people even today.
+The church is a gift from the Franciscan missionaries to Daraga and the legacy continues to attract people even today.
 If you are fond of architecture then this is one place that you should visit.
 This church is a true mix of Mexican baroque and renaissance gothic and the result is truly marvelous.

 How to Get to Daraga Church: